What is a Quantum Leap?

 Can it happen in any business?

-No!
+Yes!
 While technology boom has significantly helped these four in their Quantum Leaps, my inference is that there are other fundamental aspects required for a business to experience a Quantum Leap such as:

 - learning mindset